 Google, Facebook, and Twitter are the three primary areas that cause the greatest concerns for professionals and students.
 Here are a few recommendations that may help you move one step closer to having some peace of mind and keeping your job out of jeopardy.

 Tips for Using Facebook

 Facebook is a double-edged sword.
 When used correctly, Facebook can expand your reach as an expert, increase traffic to your website, and allow you to provide support to others on their professional development journey.
-Where people get into trouble is when they try to occupy their professional and personal life in the same virtual space.
-This is not limited to commenting, but it also includes likes, shares, who your friends are, photos, and etc.
+Where people get into trouble when they try to occupy their professional and personal life in the same virtual space.
+This is not limited to comments, but it also includes likes, shares, who your friends are, photos, etc.

 I recommend changing your personal Facebook page to a nickname/middle name with an avatar or baby picture for your profile and cover photos.
 True friends and family members will know who you are, and Facebook will automatically update your post search history with your middle, nickname, or alternate spelling.
 But, be careful because it’s possible for Facebook to flag your name change.
 You should also take precautions to enhance the security of your Facebook account.

 This will help protect you when clients are actively seeking out content generated by your social media accounts.
 Secondly, don’t post case-related items on your personal Facebook account.
 If you need advice or an opinion related to a case, message the SWHELPER FB Page.
 I frequently post #SWHelper Team Questions as case study questions to minimize risks to you, and I hope other social work entities will offer similar support for social workers.